aleemdream/Bill-Splitter/README.md

 ## How To Use:
 The program works through the command line, where it accepts inputs.
+You can run this program on a terminal on your computer, or you can run it on your phone by going to this link http://tpcg.io/3Q9GDY and pressing "EXECUTE".

 The program first prompts for the total number of users who contributed towards the bill.
 **Make sure to account for everyone who contributed towards the bill, even if their portion of the bill is being covered by the rest of the group.**